-As we build new facilities and redevelop older properties, SHA incorporates LEED (Leadership in Energy and Environmental Design) principles into the design and construction for “green” buildings that save energy, increase water efficiency, reduce carbon emissions and are environmentally friendly.
+As we build new facilities and redevelop older properties, the Maryland Department of Transportation State Highway Administration (MDOT SHA) incorporates Leadership in Energy and Environmental Design (LEED) principles into the design and construction of “green” buildings that save energy, increase water efficiency, reduce carbon emissions and are environmentally friendly.

-We harnessed natural light through roof skylights, reducing the need for artificial light.
-Skylights are positioned to direct light into the building while also protecting the building from the elements and excessive heat from the sun.
+We harness natural light through roof skylights, reducing the need for artificial light.
+Skylights are positioned to direct light into the building while protecting the building from the elements and excessive heat from the sun.

 Geothermal (or Ground Source) Heat Exchange: This is a highly efficient method for both heating and cooling a building.
-Conventional air-source systems take air from the outside and either heat or cool it.
-Air temperatures can vary widely by the season, causing the system to use more energy in extremely hot or cold conditions.
+Conventional air-source systems take air from the outside and heat or cool it.
+Air temperatures vary widely by season, causing the system to use more energy in extreme heat or cold.
 Unlike conventional systems, a geothermal system takes advantage of the constant underground temperature (in our area that’s about 55 degrees) to heat or cool a circulating liquid.

 At the South Mountain Welcome Center, a geothermal pump moves a liquid (similar to anti-freeze) through a closed-loop system to a series of wells placed 400 feet underground.
 In summer, liquid warmed by the air in the buildings is carried down to the well where the temperature is 55 degrees.
 The heat dissipates and the liquid cools before returning to the building.
 The chilled liquid is used to cool air distributed through an air- duct system.
-In winter, the liquid is cooler at the surface; when pumped underground it passes through the underground loops and is heated before being returned to the building.
-Heat is distributed in the building via an in-floor radiant system –a series of liquid-filled plastic pipes set in the floor - and the heat radiates up into the buildings’ interior spaces.
+In winter, the liquid is cooler at the surface; when pumped underground it passes through the underground loops and is heated before returning to the building.
+Heat is distributed in the building via an in-floor radiant system – a series of liquid-filled plastic pipes set in the floor - and radiates into the buildings’ interior spaces.

 Geothermal heat exchange is twice as efficient as a standard air-source system, saving money year-round.
 Our geothermal system also saves us money in maintenance: the aboveground portion of the system has a life of up to 25 years and the underground part (the ground loop of pipes) can have a usable life of 50 years.